-Only Beginning To Understand What Roles Astrocytes Play
+Scientists are Beginning to Understand the Roles Astrocytes Play in Brain Disorders

 Human brains are comprised of neurons, glia, and vascular cells.
 Neurons were believed to be the only cell type involved in information processing and therefore have been the focus of neuroscience research.
 The development, physiology, and function of glia and vascular cells remain poorly understood.
 In recently years, scientists made one surprising finding after another demonstrating that glia are essential for brain development and function.
 For example, the most numerous type of glia, astrocytes (or star-shaped cells from Greek), induces formation of synapses, which are the tiny connections through which information flows from one neuron to another within neural circuits.